 VA SOS does not apply rigorous completion standards to the volunteers collecting data.
-VA SOS expects each monitoring site to be monitored at least two times during the course of a year, in the spring and the fall.
-The completion of these monitoring events during the year is hampered by several factors: the need for the site (as identified by the monitor or regional coordinator) may have changed during the course of the year or the volunteer may have dropped from the program, drought conditions may prohibit monitoring, a volunteer may be sick, or conditions at the site may have changed.
+VA SOS expects each monitoring site to be monitored at least 2 times (in the spring and fall) during the course of a year.
+The completion of these monitoring events during the year is hampered by several factors: the need for the site (as identified by the monitor or regional coordinator) may have changed during the course of the year or the volunteer may have dropped from the program (the need for the change should be documented and kept with other site information).
 We do instruct volunteer monitors that monitoring over an extended period of time and during the same approximate times per year provides the most useful data.
 Some more established volunteer groups may begin a rotating sampling program, capturing data at a site in the spring and fall of the calendar year and rotating to another site the following year.